neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/search.md

 - `cPreset` — Constraint Preset name
 - `kPreset` — Knob Preset name

-## Adding Custom Search Fields
+## Adding Custom Search Entries

-Werkbank’s Addon API lets you extend the search to custom fields.
-You can add SearchClusters and SearchEntries to any WerkbankNode, making them discoverable via search.
+Werkbank’s Addon API lets you extend the search to custom [SearchEntries](../werkbank/SearchEntry-class.html).
+You can add a [SearchCluster](../werkbank/SearchCluster-class.html) with [SearchEntries](../werkbank/SearchEntry-class.html) to the [UseCaseComposition](../werkbank/UseCaseComposition-class.html) of any [WerkbankNode](../werkbank/WerkbankNode-class.html), making them discoverable via search.

-For example, to make tags searchable:
+For example, tags are searchable using this implementation:

 ```dart
 extension TagsComposerExtension on UseCaseComposer {